 Once travelers start to feel comfortable moving around domestically and internationally again, they may be simultaneously more focused on their personal health.

-For example, travelers might do more research into their intended destination to see if there are any current outbreaks happening there.
+For example, people might do more travel health research into their intended destination to see if there are any current outbreaks happening there.

 People with immune system disorders, older travelers or travelers with underlying conditions may take special precautions.